 Finally, we believe that studying species that live in habitats that have underlying mechanisms that drive population success at decadal-long time scales or longer requires the establishment of flexible representations of acoustic descriptions of natural sounds and to that end we are leading the development of national standards on ways to represent sounds in the animal kingdom as well as the human-generated and natural sounds around them.

-We are part of the Scripps Institution of Oceanography Marine Acoustics Laboratories and collaborate with a variety of institutions including Cornell University, NOAA’s National Marine Fisheries Science Centers, Oregon State University, and The University of California Los Angeles.
+We are part of the Marine Bioacoustics Research Collective and collaborate with a variety of institutions including Cornell University, NOAA’s National Marine Fisheries Science Centers, Oregon State University, and The University of California Los Angeles.

 Our work has been supported by the following agencies and programs: